icann/rdap-conformance-tool/docs/std_95.md

   "message": "The JSON value is not a string."
 }
 ```
-    8. For the JSON name eventDate , the value shall be syntactically valid time and date according to RFC3339.
+    8. For the JSON name eventDate, the value shall be syntactically valid time and date according to RFC3339.
 ``` json
 {
 "code": -10908,